FC Hebar Pazardzhik: Supporters

 In the years between 1992 and 2000, Heber wandered between the B and the C Group.
-However, fans follow him everywhere and support him with all his might.
+Fans followed him everywhere and supported him.
 This is most evident in the barrage for entering the "A" group when Hebar unites with the team of Iskar (Sofia).
 The barrage takes place at the "Georgi Asparuhov" stadium in the capital and from Pazardjik dozens of buses and cars arrive for the decisive game.
 Section "A" is green.
 After winning 1: 0 over Dobrudja, fans are crazy for joy.
-Six thousand people enjoy the third season of the Pajdzhiya team in the elite.
-Along with the level of our domestic championship, the interest of fans is decreasing.
-The Pazardzhik fans are no exception, and for the last team participation in the "A" group (under the name "Premier League") the average attendance of the domestic games is about 5 000 spectators.
+Six thousand people enjoyed the third season of the Pajdzhiya team in the elite.
+Along with the level of domestic championship, the interest of fans is decreasing.
+The Pazardzhik fans are no exception, and for the last team participation in the "A" group (under the name "Premier League") the average attendance of the domestic games is about 5,000 spectators.
 This directs the Pazardzhik audience immediately after those of Levski, CSKA, the Plovdiv and Bourgas teams and Beroe (those who usually play in front of crowded audiences).

-At the end of the 2000/2001 season the terrifying news comes that the club's president moved the team to Petrich.
+At the end of the 2000/2001 season the news comes that the club's president moved the team to Petrich.
 Heber actually starts from scratch - from the mud of the "A" district group.
 Nevertheless, the most loyal fans follow the teams of villages and palaces, and do not give up on the number of household fans.

-Nowadays, Hebar plays his home games in front of 200-300 spectators (as many as half teams from "A" and "B" group).
-Nevertheless, Benkovski still lurks the spirit of the notorious audience.
-We all believe that one day we will be back at the full stadium and sing as one:
+In recent years, Hebar has played its home matches in front of crowds of approximately 200–300 spectators, comparable to some teams in the top two divisions.
+Nevertheless, Benkovski Stadium continues to retain elements of its historically strong atmosphere.
+Supporters express the hope that attendance will increase in the future, allowing the stadium to once again host larger, unified crowds.